EN | UA | RU |

 The tax deduction mechanism in Spain allows an autónomo to reduce their taxable base by including certain expenses related to professional activity (e.g., office rent, purchase of equipment, service subscriptions).

 To deduct expenses, it is necessary to provide full invoices (indicating your NIE, name, and autónomo registration address) to your gestor or upload them to the Xolo dashboard.
 In rare cases, bank statements may be acceptable instead of full invoices (this is specified separately below).
+It is recommended to provide invoices for your expenses in Spanish.
+This will help avoid potential difficulties during tax inspections.
+If invoices are in another language, they may need to be translated into Spanish in the event of an audit.

 Some believe it is not worth bothering with tax deductions, thinking the amounts are small.
 From my experience, aside from direct savings, there may be other positive side effects.
 For example, after I transferred the electricity contract to my name, I also decided to switch to a more favorable tariff (this became easier to do because the contract was now under my name).
 As a result, monthly expenses decreased from 180-200 euros to 100-120 euros per month (almost half).
 Add the tax deductions to this.